CaspianA1/RasmLISP/README.md

 - `parser.py` tokenizes and parses the code.
 Each s-expression is fed into the main function `eval_lisp` in `compiler.py`.
 You can take a peek at that if you want to see how it works.
 - Once compilation is done the output file is `tests/test.asm`.
 The proper library files will have been linked with that.
 - To run your output file just type `make run`.

+If you want to try out a pre-written program, I have a demo of Conway's Game of Life in the _tests_ directory.
+It uses the curses library (you can read more about the curses bindings in _DOCUMENTATION.md_).
+Simply copy its contents into _tests/test.asm_, and follow the steps above to run the code.